What is Cannabidiol?

 For our purposes, the most significant difference found between strains of cannabis is the balance of tetrahydrocannabinol, or THC, the primary psychotropic ingredient, and cannabidiol, or CBD, which has no psychotropic properties.

 If you look into the background of any given CBD product, it’s highly likely it was harvested from a specially cultivated strain of hemp, bred to maximise the CBD and minimise the THC.
-At Vitality, that’s why all our e-liquids only contain trace elements of THC, whilst our oral oils and cosmetics contain absolutely no THC.
+At Vitality CBD, that’s why all our CBD e-liquids, CBD edibles, CBD oils and CBD topicals contain 0.0% THC.

+Cannabinoids are a type of molecule found in the cannabis plant.
 Despite their differences, THC and CBD both fall into the classification of cannabinoid, a type of chemical compound first discovered in cannabis, hence the naming convention.
-In fact, 113 distinct phytocannabinoids (a cannabinoid synthesised by a plant) have been discovered so far within the hemp plant, though THC and cannabidiol are far and away the most prevalent ones.
+In fact, 113 distinct phytocannabinoids (a cannabinoid synthesised by a plant) have been discovered so far within the hemp plant, though THC and CBD are far and away the most prevalent ones.

-Even though the cannabinoid classification was first discovered within the cannabis plant, they actually exist throughout a whole host of other biological systems, including our own.
-An endocannabinoid is a cannabinoid produced within the human body, in a system aptly named the endocannabinoid system (ECS) that was only discovered several decades after the cannabidiol was identified.
+Even though the cannabinoid classification was first discovered within the cannabis plant, they actually exist throughout many other biological systems, including our own.
+An endocannabinoid is a cannabinoid produced within the human body, in a system aptly named the endocannabinoid system (ECS) that was only discovered several decades after cannabidiol was identified.

 But why does any of this matter for a CBD user?
 Well, the discovery of the endocannabinoid system gave us a much better understanding of how THC and cannabidiol interact with our biological framework, revealing that they both act as analogs for a pre-existing cannabinoid within our own body (anandamide for THC, and 2-AG for CBD).

-This means that these phytocannabinoids aren’t foreign invaders; they’re acting alongside cannabinoids the body produces by itself.
-Whether you take cannabidiol by vaping, putting drops under your tongue, or even using externally applied skin cream, its sole means of interacting with your body is through these existing receptors.
+This means that these phytocannabinoids aren’t foreign; they’re similar to cannabinoids the body produces by itself.
+Whether you take cannabidiol by using CBD vape oils, putting CBD drops under your tongue, or even using externally applied CBD cream, cannabidiol can be safely integrated into the body.

-CBD usage and the motives for doing so differ from person to person, but through a better understanding of how it interacts with the body, we believe each user can engage with cannabidiol more effectively.
-At Vitality CBD we know that an informed choice is always best.
+Cannabidiol usage and the motives for doing so differ from person to person, but through a better understanding of how it interacts with the body, we believe each user can engage with cannabidiol more effectively.
+An informed choice is always best!